raspberrypilearning/recruiting-volunteers/en/step_4.md

 #### Newspaper articles or radio interviews

 Utilise your local paper or radio station by proposing to do an article or segment about CoderDojo and your local club.
-You can then include a call out for Mentors.
+You can then include a call for mentors.

 --- collapse ---